47 submissions

 “No again?
 No matter, I can wait.”

-Fulvio took a deep breath but did not manage to calm himself in time.
+Fulvio took a deep breath but failed to calm himself in time.
 His limbs pushed against her grip with desperate rage and hatred of a cornered animal.
 It got a reaction… but not the one he hoped for.
 Her hand pulsated around him with the glee of a cat observing a struggling mice dismember itself on said cat’s claws.
 After a few minutes of it, he finally exhausted the overspilling rage and fell limp.

 “You’re cute when you’re mad, sweetling,” she cooed, petting his head with her thumb.

 Fulvio took a deep, shaky breath, before looking straight up with defiance.
+“You know what, I’ve changed my mind.”

 That got an immediate reaction out of her – he instantly found himself hovering mere inches from the tip of her snout.
+“You can do it wherever, but I’d prefer it over here.”
+She pointed to the right of center of her lips.

-“I changed my mind on making promises,” he drawled.
-“I’m going to escape.
+He snarled.
+“I changed my mind on making promises.
+I’m going to escape.
 I promise I will run from you.
-Again and again, and again.
+Again, and again, and again.
 Every single day, every single opportunity I get, I’m going to run.
-Until you get bored, I succeed or die.”
+Until you get bored, I succeed, or die.”

 Ceirys blinked… And rolled back her head, bursting into a rumbling, deafening laughter that quite literally rattled his bones and probably flattened some grass around them with its sheer intensity.

+“Reaaally…” she wheezed, rubbing her eyes.
+“Go ahead then.
+Run.”
+Ceirys placed him on the ground in front of her.
 “One… Two… Three…” she counted, beginning to clean her glasses with a piece of cloth.

-“I would hurry if I were you.
+“I’d hurry if I were you.
 Ten,” Ceirys commented, not gracing him with a look.

 “Ready or not, I’m coming!” she yelled, making him glance behind.

-Fulvio reached what was effectively a nine-meter-tall cliff with no visible path leading upwards and stopped, with no idea what to do.
+Fulvio reached what was effectively a nine-meter-tall cliff with no visible path leading upwards and stopped with no idea what to do.

 “Awwww… And you were doing so good…” He felt the ground tremble when Ceirys squatted behind him.

-Next thing he felt was a finger patting him on the head… And then, her fingers closing around him…
+Next thing he felt was a finger patting him on the head… And then, fingers closing around him…

 “You know what, go ahead.”
 She placed him on the top of the cliff.
 “I enjoy evening walks.
 Very romantic.”

-Taking a deep, shaky breath, Fulvio opened his eyes… just to see another cliff not even ten meters in front of him.
+Taking a deep, shaky breath, Fulvio opened his eyes… just to see another cliff not ten meters in front of him.
 Because of course.
+He slowly strolled towards to rocky wall and felt Ceirys jump onto the rock shelf behind him.
+The game was up.

 “Well… You tried,” Ceirys whispered straight into his ear in a way made his skin tingle.